Matcha bowls (Chawan in Japanese)

 Aka Raku : Red or brown bowls, with warmer, earthier undertones.

-The Raku bowl is a must-have for tea ceremony enthusiasts and those looking for a more meditative and authentic experience in their matcha ritual.
+The Raku bowl is a must-have for tea ceremony enthusiasts and those seeking a more meditative and authentic experience in their matcha ritual.

 5. How to choose your matcha bowl?